Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Applications

-We observe that, except for input-response combination (1,1) for block 3, and some situations with low number of data points, the $95\%$ credible intervals include the corresponding empirical probabilities.
-Further, the estimated credible regions are often quite narrow, implying high precision of the estimates.
+We observe that except for the input-response combination (1,1) in block 3 and some cases with a low number of data points, the $95\%$ credible intervals include the corresponding empirical probabilities.
+An explanation of the occasional under-performance is given later in this section.

-Next we examine the clusters identified by the proposed model.
-Apart from the two clusters obtained for the success combinations $(d=s)$, three are additionally identified in the incorrect input-response combinations $(d\neq s)$.
+Next, we examine the clusters identified by the proposed model.
+Apart from the two clusters obtained for the success combinations $(d=s)$, three clusters are additionally identified in the incorrect input-response combinations $(d\neq s)$.
 The clusters of success combinations are { $S_{1}=\{(1,1),(2,2),(4,4)\}$} and { $S_{2}=\{(3,3)\}$}, and of wrong allocations are { $M_{1}=\{(1,2),(1,4),(2,1),(2,4),(3,2),(4,1),(4,2)\}$}, { $M_{2}=\{(1,3),(2,3),(3,4),(4,3) \}$}, and { $M_{3}=\{(3,1)\}$}.
-Figure \ref{fig: PTC1_network} shows the input-response tone combinations color codes as per cluster identity, and the proportion of times each pair of input-response tone combinations appeared in the same cluster after burnin.
-Figure \ref{fig: PTC1_network} indicates that, while the clusters $S_{1},S_{2},M_{1}$ are stable, there are some instability among the other two clusters, namely $M_{2}$ and $M_{3}$.
+Figure \ref{fig: PTC1_network} shows the input-response tone combinations color-coded as per cluster identity, and the proportion of times each pair of input-response tone combinations appeared in the same cluster after burnin.
+Figure \ref{fig: PTC1_network} indicates that, while the clusters $S_{1}, S_{2}, M_{1}$ are stable, there is some instability among the other two clusters, namely $M_{2}$ and $M_{3}$.

-Generally speaking, the trajectories of the low-rising tone $T_{2}$ and the high-falling tone $T_{4}$ are similar with two wrong allocations from $M_{1}$ and one from $M_{2}$.
-Although the final clustering results show that the high-level tone $T_{1}$ has a similar trajectory as $T_{2},T_{4}$, it is clear (Figure \ref{fig: PTC1_network}) that the input-response tone category $(1,3)$ is less associated with $M_{2}$ than the other members of $M_{2}$.
-In fact in $24\%$ cases, it formed an individual group of its own.
-The trajectory of low-dipping tone $T_{3}$, on the other hand, is very different from the others (Figure \ref{fig: PTC1_network}).